 In a position statement on COVID-19 vaccines, the Crohn’s and Colitis Foundation states:

-• certain type of immune-modifying medications may cause a reduction in vaccine immune response, but this should not be a reason for delaying vaccination
+• Certain types of immune-modifying medications may cause a reduction in vaccine immune response, but this should not be a reason for delaying vaccination.

-• if people are taking systemic corticosteroids, they can talk to their healthcare provider about a possible decrease in COVID-19 vaccine effectiveness
+• If people are taking systemic corticosteroids, they can check with their healthcare professional about a possible decrease in COVID-19 vaccine effectiveness.

-• current FDA-approved vaccines are safe for people with IBD who are pregnant, planning to become pregnant, or are lactating
+• Current vaccines with Food and Drug Administration (FDA) approval are safe for people with IBD who are pregnant, planning to become pregnant, or are lactating.

-The foundation encourages people with IBD to discuss any concerns about getting a COVID-19 vaccine with their healthcare provider, and to decide whether they should receive the vaccine based on their individual case.
+The foundation encourages people with IBD to discuss any concerns about getting a COVID-19 vaccine with their healthcare professional and decide whether they should it based on their individual case.

 Medications

-• Aminosalicylates: These medications target the lining of the gastrointestinal tract to reduce inflammation.
-They are effective for the treatment of mild to moderate UC, and help prevent relapses.
+• 5-ASA: These medications target the lining of the gastrointestinal tract to reduce inflammation.
+They are effective for the treatment of mild to moderate UC and help prevent relapses.

 • Immunomodulators: These medications suppress the immune system response to prevent further inflammation.
 Immunomodulators can take several months to start working.
 People may use them if aminosalicylates and corticosteroids are not effective in causing remission of UC.

-• Janus Kinase (JAK) inhibitors: JAK inhibitors suppress the immune system.
+• JAK inhibitors: These drugs suppress the immune system.
 They block an enzyme called the JAK enzyme, which causes inflammation.
-People may take JAK inhibitors to treat moderate to severe UC.
+People may take JAK inhibitors to help treat moderate to severe UC.

-• Biologics: These medications are protein-based and come from materials that occur naturally.
+• Biologics: These medications are protein-based and come from naturally occurring materials.
 Biologics are antibodies that prevent certain proteins within the body from causing inflammation.
-Biologics can help to treat moderate to severe UC.
+They can help treat moderate to severe UC.

 Diets